-Here perhaps our ancient knowledge seems to be correct.
-There is a saying in Vedas that consciousness is singular, Hindu scriptures suggest Brahman as a universal cosmic super consciousness – Pragnanam Brahman — Consciousness is Brahman.
+Here our ancient knowledge may seem correct.
+Hindu scriptures indicate that Brahman is a universal super-consciousness – Pragnanam Brahman — Consciousness is Brahman.

-The other well-known Vedic sayings show similar concepts about individuals and Brahman.
+Other famous Vedic proverbs show similar concepts about individuals and Brahman.

 - Ayam Atma Brahman — This Self (Atman) is Brahman .